grinnell-cs/csc151-images/pages/syllabus.md

 In general, the twelve hours should work out to approximately

 * four hours per week in class,
-* three hours per week on readings (one hour per day),
+* ninety minutes to three hours per week on readings (thirty minutes to one hour per day),
-* four hours per week on either mini-projects (homework assignments) or SoLAs (exams), and
+* four to five-and-a-half hours per week on either mini-projects (homework assignments) or SoLAs (exams), and
 * one hour per week for mentor sessions.

 If you find yourself working much more than the expected amount in this course, please let me know ASAP.
-It could be that other approaches to your work, or better support resources, can help.
+It could be that other approaches to your work or better support resources can help.
 It may also be that I'm assigning too much work.

 ## Diversity and inclusion

 I believe that any college-level course should challenge you and put you outside of your comfort zone.
-My mission as an instructor is to help you manage that discomfort so that you can grow in knowledge and maturity.
+Part of my mission as an instructor is to help you manage that discomfort so that you can grow in knowledge and maturity.
 Therefore, I strive to create a fully inclusive setting so that we all can ultimately succeed in the classroom.

 ### Learning needs

 I welcome you to talk to me as early as possible about your distinctive learning needs.
 I particularly encourage students with disabilities to meet with me and discuss how our classroom and course activities could impact their work and what accommodations would be essential.
 I will also make adjustments for students without documented disabilities.
 However, I recommend that you seek official accommodations if it is possible and appropriate to do so.
 In particular, I recommend talking to our Coordinator for Student Disability Resources for guidance and further instructions:

-+ Jae Baldree, Steiner 209, x3089, baldreej@grinnell.edu
+Jae Baldree, Steiner 209, x3089, baldreej@grinnell.edu

 ### Religious observance policy